matthewntsiful/ghana-voting-k8s/README.md

 - Use `kubectl logs` to view logs for each deployment
 - Use `kubectl get all -n vote-app` to check resource status
-- For Ingress issues, check the NGINX Ingress Controller and use `kubectl describe ingress ...`
+- For Ingress issues, ensure `ingressClassName: nginx` is set and check NGINX controller logs with `kubectl logs -n ingress-nginx deployment/ingress-nginx-controller`
 - Use `kubectl port-forward` for direct access to services
 - Health endpoints are available for all web services